sumup-challenges/lending-ds-challenge/readme.md

 ## Further Instructions

-- Fork this repository and create a new branch with your name.
 - Complete the tasks and commit your changes to your branch.
 - Submit a pull request when you're ready to present your solution.